jeremiah-c-leary/hdl-component-manager/docs/source/usage.rst

     optional arguments:
-      -h, --help  show this help message and exit --manifest  Displays manifest for all files in component
+      -h, --help  show this help message and exit --manifest  Displays manifest for all files in component --upgrades  Lists upgrade versions and their log entries

 validate
 --------